 This is a good definition of the time value of money:

 “… there is only certainty of what is in the now.
 Who knows what tomorrow will bring?
 Money is of more value today because who knows what will happen down the track or around the corner…The now is certain, the future of a firm is unknown.”

 So quite a few people ‘got it’ and had a good sense of what the time value of money is: it is about the risk of the future and how we can tend to prefer the certainty of the present.

-Most people had a pretty good handle on the concept of payback period, including how it did not take into account cash flow after the payback period; and that there were benefits in understanding risk by looking at the payback period, that is at how long it would take to get your money back from an investment (after which time you can no longer lose money on the investment, because you have now got all of your money back that you invested):
+Most people had a pretty good handle on the concept of payback period, including how it did not take into account cash flow after the payback period; and that there were benefits in understanding risk by looking at the payback period, that is at how long it would take to get your money back from an investment (after which time you can no longer lose money on the investment, because you have got back all of the money you invested):

 Although most people struggled with the concepts of NPV and IRR and with making decisions involving cash flows that were projected many years into the future, some people did discuss well their developing insights and reflections about some of these concepts:

 “I think that firms would only be able to look so far into the future without getting false results.
 I think the further into the future managers try to see, the more mistakes will be made.”